SnehaPonnada88/ml-enrollment-assignment/report.md

 - Fast training and reproducible results

 Given the dataset size and structure, Logistic Regression offers an optimal balance between **performance, simplicity, and interpretability**.

+### Why no resampling or advanced models

+Although the dataset shows moderate class imbalance, the baseline model achieved strong and balanced performance across both classes, with a ROC-AUC of 0.97 and comparable precision and recall.
+Given these results, resampling techniques such as SMOTE were not applied, as they were unlikely to provide meaningful improvement and could introduce unnecessary complexity or distribution shift.

+More complex models (e.g., Random Forests or Gradient Boosting) were also not explored at this stage, since the simpler and more interpretable model already met performance objectives.
+These approaches are considered as potential future work if requirements evolve.

 ### Preprocessing strategy
 - **Numerical features**: